 Composition For Portrait Photography: Key Principles | Skylum Blog(4)When it comes to powerful imagery, sometimes less really is more.
 Take a rider and their motorcycle, for example.
 You could show everything, but why not keep it simple?
 A glimpse of the headlight, helmet, and handlebar can tell the whole story, making the composition far stronger by cutting out the clutter.
 This approach helps viewers focus on what’s important without the distractions of unnecessary details.

-5 Tips For Dramatic Portrait Photography That Will Wow Your Audience
+5 Tips for Dramatic Portrait Photography

 learn more